isc-carlos-gomez/chess/README.md

 # chess
-A chess game to exercise coding best practices.
+A simple chess game to exercise coding best practices.